 There is also a concern about spreading your ashes on private land.
-If you choose to scatter your ashes in land you own or public land that is typically allowed.
-However, if you decide to spread your ashes on someone else’s property though, you must get the permission of the land owner.
+If you choose to scatter your ashes in land you own or on certain public lands, that is typically allowed.
+However, if you decide to spread your ashes on someone else’s property, you must get the permission of the landowner.

 Places such as National Parks and theme parks are very common places to want to scatter ashes.
 National parks are public land, and you simply need a permit.
 These permits are usually rather affordable, between $25-75 per permit.

 However, theme parks are considered private property.
 Scattering ashes in those places will, at best, get you removed.
 Often, the ashes won’t stay where you scattered them, the employees have to remove them in theme parks like Disney World.